-Truthfully though, screenshots are just easy fodder; we all know that lots of processes in Compliance are stuck in the past; There are Excel spreadsheets, manual face-to-face audits, and endless trails of emails and texts.
+Truthfully though, screenshots are just easy fodder; we all know that lots of processes in Compliance are stuck in the past; There are ISO 27001 evidence spreadsheets, manual face-to-face audits, and endless trails of emails and texts.
 And not only are these processes outdated; they too, use up precious resources.

 This problem of wasting important resources becomes more prominent as companies grow.
 Mid-size and hyper growth companies have far more complex environments than startups, with endless policies, procedures, standards, and guidelines.
 These elements lead to the consumption of time, people-power, and money, all of which could be reduced if old manual approaches were left in the dust.

-In this post, I’ll address the issues that I see as contributing towards the unnecessary consumption of resources in Compliance, specifically in growing companies.
+In this post, I’ll address the issues that I see as contributing towards the unnecessary consumption of resources to prove security Compliance, specifically in growing companies.

-Multiple stakeholders - In growing companies, the responsibility of Compliance is no longer held by one person as it is in smaller companies.
+In growing companies, the responsibility of Compliance is no longer held by one person as it is in smaller companies.
 There is the CISO and the Compliance manager, but there are also multiple stakeholders outside of InfoSec (think R&D Lead, HR manager, Marketing manager, etc), few of whom actually understand the value, importance, and time-sensitive nature of Compliance activities.
-Thus, Compliance teams spend a significant portion of their time chasing those people for evidence, which they may—or may not—deliver in a timely manner.
+Thus, Compliance teams spend a significant portion of their time chasing those people for evidence such as Compliance screenshots, which they may - or may not - deliver in a timely manner.

 Wastes: